 The importance of aftercare for addiction recovery

-Detox is a very important part of the process with the research showing that the more effective the detox, then the more chance the individual has on achieving abstinence and then maintaining it.
+Alcohol Detox is a very important part of the process with research showing that the more effective the detox, the more chance the individual has on achieving abstinence and maintaining it.
 However, detox is only the first step in the recovery process; the individuals must then learn how to keep the illness in the dormant phase.
 Priory specialises in empowering the individual to do this.

-Some alcoholics and addicts suffer from dual diagnosis with anxiety and depression being the biggest co-morbid conditions associated with addiction.
-Alcohol and drug misuse can also affect the individuals self esteem, self worth and confidence.
+Some alcoholics and addicts suffer from dual diagnosis, with anxiety and depression being the most common co-morbid conditions associated with addiction.
+Alcohol and drug misuse can also affect individuals' self-esteem, self-worth and confidence.

-Addiction will affect every area of life, relationships, financial, occupational, sexual, the list goes on.
+Addiction affects every area of an individual's life, including relationships, financial, occupational, sexual, the list goes on.
 This is why detox is only the first step on the road to recovery.
-Learning “how to recover” is paramount; and the ability to draw on the resources of experienced therapists and others who have been down this road can make the world of difference.
-Not only are the therapists at Priory fully qualified in their chosen approach of therapy, they also have direct experiential knowledge of the disease.
+Learning how to recover is paramount, and the ability to draw on the resources of experienced therapists and others who have been down this road can make the world of difference.
+Not only are the therapists at Priory fully qualified in their chosen approach of therapy, many also have direct experiential knowledge of the disease.
 Through their own multiple years of recovery, they know how to live a new, worthwhile clean and sober life.

 “The essence of recovery is change.
 The truth is, nothing changes if nothing changes”.

-“At The Priory Hospital in Glasgow, we have our own in-house Doctors and Consultants to help care for an individual’s health and wellbeing 24 hours a day, but it is our therapy treatment that empowers the individual to take control of their own lives.
-This is augmented by on-going care and support through our 52 week aftercare programme; whereby individuals are supported by therapists, family and their peer group from their time as an in-patient as well as other patients from all walks of life.”
+“At Priory Hospital Glasgow, we have our own in-house doctors and consultants to help care for an individual’s health and wellbeing 24 hours a day, but it is our therapy treatment that empowers the individual to take control of their own lives.
+This is augmented by ongoing care and support through our 52-week aftercare programme, whereby individuals are supported by therapists, family and their peer group from their time as an inpatient as well as other patients from all walks of life.